deepset-ai/haystack/docs/_src/usage/usage/reader.rst

 Languages other than English
 ----------------------------

-Haystack is also very well suited to doing open-domain QA on languages other than English.
+Haystack is also very well suited to open-domain QA on languages other than English.
 While models are comparatively more performant on English, thanks to a wealth of available English training data, there are a couple QA models that are directly usable in Haystack and also worth mentioning.